jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

   --suite         List only tests matched by specified suite's qualifiers.
 ```

-The "list" verb will not be provided a kubeconfig and must output tests based solely
+The invocation will not be provided a kubeconfig and must output tests based solely
 on environment information.
 If no environment arguments are provided, all tests must be
 listed.